 ISOLATE THE AREA INVOLVED.
 DO NOT CLEAN UP THE AREA.

-Building Services staff can be contacted to clean up blood and bodily fluids once Security or Environmental Health and Safety Services (204.632.2596) have released the scene.
+Building Services staff can be contacted to clean up blood and bodily fluids once Security or Safety and Health Services (204.632.2596) have released the scene.

 DO NOT ALTER OR MOVE equipment or materials that were involved in an incident, unless it is necessary to free an injured or trapped person or to avoid creating additional hazards.
-Ensure equipment involved is locked out until Environmental Health and Safety Services have released the scene.
+Ensure equipment involved is locked out until Safety and Health Services have released the scene.

 SERIOUS INCIDENTS must be reported to Manitoba Workplace Safety and Health Branch immediately at 204.957.SAFE (7233).
 Serious incidents include fatalities, injury from electrical contact, unconsciousness, fracture of skull, spine, pelvis, arm, leg, hand or foot, amputation, third degree burns, permanent or temporary loss of sight, a cut or laceration requiring medical treatment at a hospital, and asphyxiation or poisoning.
 Serious incidents include incidents involving the collapse or structural failure of a building, structure, crane, hoist, lift, temporary support system or excavation, an explosion, fire or flood; an uncontrolled spill or escape of a hazardous substance, or the failure of an atmosphere-supplying respirator.